 Referred to as ‘forward head posture’, the tendency to always look down and lean the head forward unnaturally places an abnormal amount of stress on the upper vertebrae and their intervertebral discs; this is known to lead to C5-C6 disc-bulging problems.

 As the curve of the neck becomes straighter due to forward head posture, there is an immediate change to the nerves surrounding the spine.
-The compression of nerve roots in the neck impacts the neck, arms, hands and shoulders with radiating pain.
+A pinched nerve on C5-C6 that roots in the neck impacts the neck, arms, hands, and shoulders with radiating pain.

-Often, tingling and numbness in these areas are another common symptom of C5-C6 disc bulging.
+Often, tingling and numbness in these areas are another common symptoms of C5-C6 disc bulging.
 This can lead to muscle weakness and spasms and additional discomfort in the digits of the hands.

 If you are experiencing any of the aforementioned symptoms, a visit to the doctor is warranted.
 The sooner you get a diagnosis, the sooner you can start active treatment and get some relief.